segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 > info ""
 > Segment Data Lakes is available to Business tier customers only.

-To learn more, check out the blog post, [Introducing Segment Data Lakes](https://segment.com/blog/introducing-segment-data-lakes/){:target="_blank"}.
+To learn more, check out the blog post [Introducing Segment Data Lakes](https://segment.com/blog/introducing-segment-data-lakes/){:target="_blank"}.

 ## How Segment Data Lakes work